balthazarneveu/interactive_pipe/code_architecture.md

     `save_parameters`, `load_parameters`, `print_parameters`
     `display_graph`, `help`.
     Docstring of these methods will be used in the "F1" help descriptions
-    - :clipboard: Redefining `print_message` will allow a window popup for instance.
+    - 📋 Redefining `print_message` will allow a window popup for instance.

 - [`InteractivePipeWindow`](/src/interactive_pipe/graphical/window.py) is the window which displays the results & the sliders.